-9 Loss of access to com- munity services such as schools ' (6.14)each PAF shall be provided with transit accommodation, pending resettlement and rehabilitation scheme.
-(6.22.2) It is desirable that provision of drinking water, electricity, schools, dispensaries and access to the resettlement sites amongst others be included in the resettlement plan formulated by the Administrator for R & R. 10 Violation of Human Rights Respect and restore human rights (No mention of any provisions which violates rights of PAFs.)
-11 Increased vulnerability of women, and children Empowerment and protection of their rights (6.6) The Land allotted may be in the joint names of wife and husband of PAF.
-(7.1.2) The Resettlement & Rehabilitation Committee constituted for dispute redressal mechanism shall inter-alia include as one of its members a representative of women residing in the affected zone.
+9 Loss of access to com- munity services such as schools Access and provisions to community services (6.14)each PAF shall be provided with transit accommodation, pending resettlement and rehabilitation scheme.
+(6.22.2) It is desirable that provision of drinking water, electricity, schools, dispensaries and access to the resettlement sites amongst others be included in the resettlement plan formulated by the Administrator for R &amp; R. 10 Violation of Human Rights Respect and restore human rights (No mention of any provisions which violates rights of PAFs.)
+11 Increased vulnerability of women, and children (6.6) The Land allotted may be in the joint names of wife and husband of PAF.(7.1.2) The Resettlement &amp; Rehabilitation Committee constituted for dispute redressal mechanism shall inter-alia include as one of its members a representative of women residing in the affected zone.
 Sourc Source: (M. Kumar et al., 2004)